i-love-flamingo/flamingo-commerce/checkout/Readme.md

   refreshes the process and starts the background processing again if it is not running anymore.
 It **waits** with the return until the background process comes to a final state or need an action.
 * `mutation Commerce_Checkout_CancelPlaceOrder`
   cancels the running process if it is not yet in a final state.
+* `mutation Commerce_Checkout_ClearPlaceOrder`
+  clears the last stored process if it is in a final state.
 * `query Commerce_Checkout_ActivePlaceOrder`
   checks if there is a place order process in a non-final state.
 * `query Commerce_Checkout_CurrentContext`